Physics & Astronomy » Anderson » Courses » PHYS-311 ⇓

 Exams

-This course has two in class midterm exams and a two-hour final.
+This course has seven exams, which may contain take home problems.
 The exams are largely based on material from lectures and problems similar to those found in the weekly assignments.
-Exam policies can be found here.

 Grading